-This is one of the reasons I’d never feel comfortable to travel solo by train.
+This is one of the reasons I’d never feel comfortable travelling solo by train.
 However, I would feel more confident to travel on the tram by myself as it’s a much easier and hassle-free process.

 The journey was also very smooth and I didn’t feel unsafe or feel like my wheelchair was moving around or in danger of tipping.
 All in all, it was a great experience and has encouraged me to use the Trams more often whenever I want to go to Edinburgh or when I’m going to a gig whether at Murrayfield Stadium (there is a stop at the Stadium) or in the City Centre.

 Have you used the Trams yet?
-What’s your thoughts on them?
+What are your thoughts on them?